onaio/ansible-superset/README.md

 - `superset_postgres_db_name`: The superset database name (to be created).
 This is the database superset will use.
 - `superset_postgres_db_user`: Superset postgres user name (to be created)
 - `superset_postgres_db_pass`: Superset postgres user password
+- `superset_pgpass_credentials`: A list of database credentials to be used for connections without a password in the format `hostname:port:database:username:password`.

 ### Other Default variables are listed below